RED-CAPPED MANGABEY

 Daily Life and Group Dynamics

-Upon reaching adulthood at about 5 years of age, males leave their birth groups in a quest to find a troop where they can assume the position of alpha male.
-Unlike some primate species, male red-capped mangabeys do not live together in bachelor groups.
-Instead, a male will live alone until he finds or creates another troop where he can be the alpha.
+Upon reaching adulthood at five to seven years of age, males will leave their birth group to find another troop with which they can achieve alpha male status.
+Unlike some primate species, male red-capped mangabeys do not form bachelor groups; rather, they will live alone until finding or creating a troop where alpha status can be attained.

-Females remain with their birth groups, forming strict hierarchies with one another to help avoid conflicts.
-They are the glue that holds the group together.
+Females, in contrast, remain with their birth group, and form strict hierarchies with one another in order to avoid conflicts.

 Communication